vegaprotocol/specs/specs/0002-settlement.md

 1. the trader's general collateral account for that asset
 1. the insurance pool.

-For interim and closeout settlement the trader's collateral account may be accessed first, then the margin account.
+For interim and close out settlement the trader's collateral account may be accessed first, then the margin account.

 Settlement instructions result in ledger entries being generated that strictly conform  to double entry accounting.